 The few exceptions to this include:

-Unlike some states, Arizona does not make exceptions for corporate officers, directors and members of an LLC.
+Unlike some states, Arizona law does not make exceptions for corporate officers, directors and members of an LLC.
 They must be covered if they are considered employees.

 To get workers’ comp coverage: